navruzk/jensen_alpha/README.md

-Here is given an example of estimating Jensen's alpha for S&P500 stocks.
+This repo contains databricks jupyter notebook, its dbc and notebook's html that illustrates the process of estimating Jensen's alpha for S&P500 stocks.